 When only the best adhesive will do, serious craftsmen choose Better Bond’s Titan DX™ premium contact cement.
 This unique high-solids adhesive exceeds the demands of the finest professional cabinetmakers and artisans.
 No other waterborne contact adhesive matches the strength, resilience, and ease of use of Titan DX.
 Simply apply and let dry.
 Your project is now ready for an instant and permanent bond.

 Titan DX will permanently bond paper backed and 2-ply veneers to any porous substrate including particle board, MDF, plywood, and drywall.
-In addition, it works with leather, vinyl, fabrics, and many other decorative laminates.
-Not for use with raw wood (unbacked) veneers.
+In addition, it works with leather, fabrics, and many other porous materials.
+Not for use with raw wood (unbacked) veneers or plastic laminates.